Software is the key to compliance in every area of fleet management. But how do you both achieve and maintain it?

 Any employee who operates a vehicle for business purposes must be trained, certified and in good health.
 They also need to have a valid license and relevant driver training for the type of vehicle that they are operating.
-Compliance with agreed company routes plans and work schedules helps greatly minimize risk and lower fuel costs.
+Compliance with agreed company routes plans and work schedules helps greatly minimise risk and lower fuel costs.

-Software integrations with third party solutions can be particularly effective when monitoring vehicle activity and managing driver compliance in terms of behavior.
+Software integrations with third party solutions can be particularly effective when monitoring vehicle activity and managing driver compliance in terms of behaviour.
 Telematics systems on vehicles are fast becoming the norm and provide an opportunity to proactively and effectively address unsafe driving practices such as speeding and hard braking.

 Ensuring duty of care provides the confidence that fleet compliance within your driver programs and operational practices are in place.
 Management software permits the secure electronic filing of relevant information such as driver licenses and medical certificates.
-Documents such as training and insurance records can be kept up-to-date, organized and easily accessible to ensure policy compliance and the ability to readily analyze potential risk.
+Documents such as training and insurance records can be kept up-to-date, organised and easily accessible to ensure policy compliance and the ability to readily analyse potential risk.
 Alerts can also be set for important pending, due or expired deadlines in accordance with driver compliance regulations.

 4. Create a plan

 Advanced enterprise and asset management systems can develop analyses that form the basis of compliance management processes.
-Armed with data from such software, data can be utilized within a comprehensive plan to develop and implement fleet policies and practices, thereby fostering compliance.
+Armed with data from such software, data can be utilised within a comprehensive plan to develop and implement fleet policies and practices, thereby fostering compliance.

 Establishing policies and procedures encourages a high level of compliance with vehicle and maintenance, operations, safety and risk management.